9182736450/chatbot/ChatBot-main/ChatBot-main/README.md

 # ChatBot
-This is the updated version of my previous release Chatbot is a simple bot build using java,it takes the source from a file named source.txt the file should be in the format of Questions_answers.
+Chatbot is a simple bot build using java,it takes the source from a file named source.txt the file should be in the format of Questions_answers.
 Example Format :